NoamGreen96/portfolio/README.md

 Contributions to this project are welcome!
 If you find any bugs, have suggestions for improvements, or want to add new features, please create an issue or submit a pull request.

-Before contributing, make sure to review the [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions.

 ## License

-This portfolio template is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.
+This portfolio template is open-source and available.
+Feel free to use, modify, and distribute it.

 ---